Alvin Drew

-Colonel Benjamin Alvin Drew (born November 5, 1962) is a United States Air Force officer and a former NASA astronaut.
+Benjamin Alvin Drew Jr. (born November 5, 1962) is a United States Air Force officer, the director of space sustainability and acting director of Cross-Directorate Technical Integration for NASA's Space Operations Mission Directorate, and a former NASA astronaut.
 He has been on two spaceflights; the first was the Space Shuttle mission STS-118 to the International Space Station, in August 2007.
 Drew's second spaceflight took place in March 2011 on STS-133, another mission to the International Space Station.
 STS-133 was Space Shuttle Discovery's final mission.
 Drew took part in two spacewalks while docked to the station.
 Drew was the final African-American to fly on board a Space Shuttle, as the final two Space Shuttle missions, STS-134 and STS-135, had no African-American crew members.

 Drew was selected to be an astronaut in NASA's Astronaut Group 18 in July 2000.
 Following his rookie spaceflight, Drew spent almost a year at the Yuri Gagarin Cosmonauts Training Center in Star City, Russia, overseeing NASA's training operations there as director of operations.

 On February 28, 2011, Drew became the 200th person to walk in space, when he conducted the first spacewalk of the STS-133 mission with fellow astronaut Steve Bowen.

-Early life
+Early life and education

 Drew was born in 1962 in Washington, D.C., and spent his early years in Lanham, Maryland.
 He moved to Brookland, Washington, D.C., when he was four years old.
 Drew recalls having a desire to be a pilot from as early as four years old.
 In October 1968, at the age of five, Drew saw the Apollo 7 launch on television, and thereafter reputedly wished to become an astronaut.

-After graduating from St. Anthony Catholic School in 1977 for his elementary education, he graduated from Gonzaga College High School in Washington, D.C.
+After graduating from St. Anthony Catholic School in 1977 for his elementary education, he graduated from Gonzaga College High School in Washington, D.C. in 1980.
 Drew was named a National Merit Scholar and went on to earn a dual B.S. degree in physics and astronautical engineering from the United States Air Force Academy in 1984, and a M.S. degree in aerospace science from Embry-Riddle Aeronautical University.
-He then earned a Master's degree in political science from the Air War College.
+He then earned a Master's degree in political science from the Air War College of Air University.
+Drew is a member of the Society of Experimental Test Pilots and the American Helicopter Society.
+He was awarded an honorary Doctor of Science degree from Abertay University in 2011.